 At Impact Physiotherapy, we are very keen to ensure that our clients who are passionate about running, can keep on running even when faced with an injury.

-If you have ever suffered from a running related injury or are having any difficulty with improving your running times, efficiency or pace, our in depth running assessments are a great tool to help you identify any areas of concern with your training load and running technique.
+If you have ever suffered from a running related injury or are having any difficulty with improving your running times, efficiency or pace, our in-depth running assessments are a great tool to help you identify any areas of concern with your training load and running technique.

 Our running assessments involve the use of treadmill based analysis of your running gait.
 We utilise slow motion video footage to ascertain what kind of foot strike you have, your posture, any element of overstriding, and any other areas of concern.
 We combine this slow motion treadmill analysis with a review of your recent and current training schedule.

-Whether you are a seasoned runner, having running as a large part of your chosen sport or leisure pursuits, or have recently decided to start running, we can help you achieve your goals, avoid pain and manage any exisiting injuries.
+Whether you are a seasoned runner, are running as a large part of your chosen sport or leisure pursuits, or have recently decided to start running, we can help you achieve your goals, avoid pain and manage any exisiting injuries.

 We are also very strong believers in the biopyschosocial approach to injuries and fitness and therefore will also pay attention to your current levels of sleep and stress.

-Our running assessments focuses on:
+Our running assessments focus on: